foerstner-lab/GRADitude/documentation/docs/subcommands.md

                         This parameter is required only if you provide a specific list.
 It allows the user to specify the label on the third plot
-  --color_set COLOR_SET, -set_colors COLOR_SET
-                        This parameter can be changed if you are looking for a specific color combination for your output plot --url_link URL_LINK, -url URL_LINK
+  --url_link URL_LINK, -url URL_LINK
                         This parameter allowed to choose the website you would like to open when clicking on a specific point in the